 Learn about the notorious man-eating lions of Tsavo.
-These large wild lions live in the Tsavo region, located in the Kenya savanna, and have been the source of a lot of zoologic curiosity.
+These large wild lions live in the Tsavo region, located in the Kenya savannah, and have been the source of a lot of zoologic curiosity.

-You’ll see the bodies of the two lions, famous for killing an estimated 34 (though legend has it at 135) people in 1898 before being shot by Lt.
+You’ll see the bodies of the two lions on display.
+They’re famous for killing an estimated 34 (though legend has it at 135) people in 1898 before being shot by Lt.
 Col. John Henry Patterson, on display.
-Zoologist Bruce Patterson ran tests of hair samples from the lions’ bodies confirmed that the lions had eaten humans close to the time that they were killed.
+Zoologist Bruce Patterson ran tests of hair samples from the lions’ bodies that confirmed that the lions had eaten humans close to the time that they were killed.

 Insider tip: prepare for your trip to The Field Museum by watching, The Ghost and the Darkness, the movie that dramatized the events of 1898 and made these two lions famous.
 (Warning: only watch if you like scary movies.)